 Then defy gravity (or so it seems) in the amazing Tilted Room.
 It is built at a 15-degree tilt; this room tricks your brain into thinking that everything inside — including your own body — is hanging at an impossible angle.
 In the Sculpt Illusion Gallery, you’ll find an unbelievable bench, a suspended waterfall, stone carpets, and other wild and fantastic artwork.

 Rest, relax, and please don’t use the wrong restroom.

 Even the cafe at Puzzling World is eccentric, as all the tables are decked out with mind-bending puzzles for you to try.

-Remember to look up and enjoy the crazy kaleidoscope ceiling — it’s like no ceiling you’ve ever seen before.
+Remember to look up and enjoy the crazy kaleidoscope ceiling — it’s like no ceiling you’ve ever seen.
 And be warned: the Roman-style bathroom is just another illusion.
 This realistic-looking mural is designed for photos, not for personal hygiene!